• HOME

 Hector’s Bistro is the restaurant to go to in Antigua Guatemala for a special night out!

 Headed by a Parisian-trained chef, Hector’s is a French-inspired bistro tucked off the street in Antigua with a hidden inner courtyard and trickling fountain.
-There is an attached craft microbrewery as well — Cerveceria 14 — which you can order drinks from to go with your meal (separate tickets).
+There is an attached craft microbrewery as well — Cerveceria 14 — where you can order drinks to go with your meal (separate tickets).

 4. Samsara